Skip to main content

 Access and Usage

-• Access: The amount of data (records) your organization accessed, ingested, or resolved using LiveRamp.
-For example, if you connect your data source to LiveRamp Clean Room and 500,000 rows are resolved to RampIDs, 500,000 records are considered to have been accessed.
+• Access: The amount of data (expressed as "rows") your organization accessed, ingested, or resolved using LiveRamp.
+For example, if you connect your data source to LiveRamp Clean Room and 500,000 rows are resolved to RampIDs, 500,000 rows are considered to have been accessed.

 Note